cwrc/cwrc_workflow/README.md

 For each of the REST end-points defined below in the documentation section there exists a corresponding Drupal Endpoint.
-Making __GET__ requests to these endpoints produces a json object representative of the requested task.
+Making __GET__ requests to these endpoints produces a JSON object representative of the requested task.

 ### Documentation Key